wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 ![Screenshot of gulp ngrok-serve](../media/03-test-01.png)

-Note the URL of the Ngrok URL displayed in the console.
-In the previous screenshot, NGrok has created the temporary URL **ec7d937d.ngrok.io** that will map to our locally running web server.
+Note the URL of the ngrok URL displayed in the console.
+In the previous screenshot, ngrok has created the temporary URL **ec7d937d.ngrok.io** that will map to our locally running web server.
 In order for the Bot Framework to route messages from Microsoft Teams to our locally running bot, you need to update the bot's messaging endpoint in the Azure portal.

 Open a browser and navigate to the [Azure portal](https://portal.azure.com) and sign in using a **Work or School Account** that has rights to create resources in your Azure subscription.